9 Laptop-Friendly Cafes in Berlin - 2024 Update

 Photo by –lucky cat– @Flickr

 St. Oberholz is the mecca for Berlin laptop-workers.
+It is the original coworking cafe in Berlin.
 Located at a busy intersection, many remote workers will have darkened their doorway at one stage or another, either from working there or by attending a meetup held upstairs.

 If you walk in, you will see almost 100% of people on laptops on both floors - which can seat many people.
 There used to be sockets everywhere, but they have now restricted the sockets to certain locations upstairs only.
 Try not to look like too much of a creep as you look at the wall behind people sitting at tables for any glint of a wall-socket.